-The Center for Spinal Disorders, P.C. is solely devoted to the care of spinal disorders in the pediatric and adult populations.
-The CSD staff includes two orthopedic spine surgeons, Michael E. Janssen, D.O. and Joseph Morreale, M.D., and Physiatrist, George Leimbach, M.D. in addition to other allied health professionals.
+The Center for Spine & Orthopedics, P.C. is solely devoted to the care of spinal disorders in the pediatric and adult populations.
+The CSO staff includes two orthopedic spine surgeons, Michael E. Janssen, D.O. and Joseph Morreale, M.D., and Physiatrist, George Leimbach, M.D. in addition to other allied health professionals.
 Fellows will receive a broad clinical and operative experience that includes patients with degenerative spinal disorders, deformities, and trauma.
-CSD offers a unique experience with varying philosophies, exposure to multiple surgical techniques, and a well-rounded approach to spine care, including both non-surgical and surgical treatment plans.
+CSO offers a unique experience with varying philosophies, exposure to multiple surgical techniques, and a well-rounded approach to spine care, including both non-surgical and surgical treatment plans.

-For further information about this program, please feel free to contact Dr. Levine or Ruth Beckham, RN, at the Center for Spinal Disorders at 303.287.2800.
+For further information about this program, please feel free to contact Dr. Levine or Ruth Beckham, RN, at the Center for Spine & Orthopedics at 303.287.2800.

 The comprehensive spinal fellowship is designed to provide educational experience in spinal pathology to a board eligible/certified graduate of orthopedic surgery training programs with clinical and research experience in preparation for a career in spinal surgery.